voltrb/volt/Readme.md

 <:Body>
 ```

 Section headers should start with a capital letter so as not to be confused with [controls](#controls).
-Section headers do not use close tags.
-If section headers are not provided, the body section is assumed.
+Section headers do not use closing tags.
+If section headers are not provided, the Body section is assumed.

 Section's help you split up different parts of the same content (title and body usually), but within the same file.